ShivenSiwach/churn-prediction/README.md

-Markdown# Churn Prediction — End-to-End ML Project
+# Churn Prediction — End-to-End ML Project

 A production-ready machine learning project that predicts customer churn using XGBoost, served via a FastAPI REST API, tracked with MLflow, and containerized with Docker.